Sid-arthh/AutomationViaPython/README.md

     AWS CLI configured with the necessary credentials and access rights to perform CloudFormation deployment.

 ### Usage Instructions
-### Download the Pthon script for jinja template File
+### Download the Python script for jinja template File

 Download the JinjaTemplate.py file, which contains the python Code to handle Jinja template and deployment logic.